lamaprogramer/TiktokDL/README.md

 ## Prerequisites

-- Make sure python is installed
+- Make sure Python is installed

 - Make sure `yt-dlp` is installed, you can install it with `pip install yt-dlp`